joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 **2023:**

 - [2023-12-12](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/139557): Updated notes on Load Balancers to be more reflective that any reputable offering is expected to work.
-- [2023-11-03](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/133457): Expanded details on what each Reference Architecture is designed for, the testing methodology used and added details on how to scale environments.
+- [2023-11-03](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/133457): Expanded details on what each Reference Architecture is designed for, the testing methodology used as well as added details on how to scale environments.
-- [2023-11-03](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/134632): Added expanded notes on disk types, object storage and monitoring.
+- [2023-11-03](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/134518): Added expanded notes on disk types, object storage and monitoring.
 - [2023-10-25](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/134518): Adjusted Sidekiq configuration example to use Linux Package role.
 - [2023-10-15](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/133835): Adjusted the Sidekiq recommendations to include a separate node for 2k and tweaks to instance type and counts for 3k and 5k.
 - [2023-10-08](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/132270): Added more expanded notes throughout to warn about the use of Large Monorepos and their impacts for increased awareness.